-Where there are communication challenges, the complaint may be made in person or via telephone.
+Where there are communication difficulties, the complaint may be made in person or via telephone.

-To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept, and a copy of any written response is added to the record.
-Provided that the complaint is not against a member of staff or the headteacher, these notes are kept securely on the school's ICT system and, where appropriate, encrypted.
-Where complaints are against a member of staff or the headteacher, notes are kept by the headteacher or clerk to governors on a secure computer not accessible via the school's ICT system.
+To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls will be kept.
+These notes will be kept securely on the school's ICT system and, where appropriate, encrypted.